Yellowstone Up Close and Personal Logo © Copyright Page Makers, LLC

 Opening Closing Construction Information Getting Here

-The only road open in Yellowstone National Park is Highway 89 at Gardiner, Montana to park Headquarters at Mammoth Hot Springs and from Mammoth Hot Springs to Silver Gate and Cooke City, Montana.
+The only road open in Yellowstone National Park is Highway 89 at Gardiner, Montana through the North Entrance.
+This road will take you to park Headquarters at Mammoth Hot Springs and from Mammoth Hot Springs to Silver Gate and Cooke City, Montana.
 No other entrance to Yellowstone is open at this time.
-The East, South, and West entrances will open in December for oversnow vehicle travel (snowcoachs and snowmobiles).
-The East, Northeast, South, and West entrances will open in spring (April and May 2012) to regular vehicle entrance and travel.
+The East, Northeast, South, and West entrances will open in spring (April and May 2026) to regular vehicle entrance and travel.

 For an Adobe pdf copy of the above map, Click Here